Information and visual displays

 Have a designated carers lead worker – find information here.

-Use a Young Carer Policy – see best practice example (with thanks to Longleaze Primary School) here.
+Use a Young Carer Policy – see best practice example for Primary school’s here from Studley Green School

 Send out Young Carer Identification letter to parents and carers here – Sample letter for parents